oTree-org/oTree/README.md

 ## Payment PDF

 At the end of your session, you can open and print a page that lists all the participants and how much they should be paid.
-This is in the Sessions table, in the "payments page" column.

 ![](http://i.imgur.com/nSMlWcY.png)

 ## Export Data

-You can download your raw data in text format (CSV) so that you can view and analyze it with a program like Excel, Stata, or R. Go to the "Export data" table and choose your app.
+You can download your raw data in text format (CSV) so that you can view and analyze it with a program like Excel, Stata, or R.

-You can also download a documentation file for each app, which explains the meaning of the different variable names.
-It is auto-generated from your source code.
-Whatever you specify in a model field's `doc=` argument will show up here.

 ## Autogenerated documentation

 Each model field you define can also have a `doc=` argument.
 Any string you add here will be included in the autogenerated documentation file, which can be downloaded through the data export page in the admin.

 ## Debug Info

 Any application can be run so that that debug information is displayed on the bottom of all screens.
 The debug information consists of the ID in group, the group, the player, the participant label, and the session code.
 The session code and participant label are two randomly generated alphanumeric codes uniquely identifying the session and participant.
-The ID in group identies the role of the player (e.g., in a principal-agent game, principals might have the ID in group 1, while agents have 2).
+The ID in group identifes the role of the player (e.g., in a principal-agent game, principals might have the ID in group 1, while agents have 2).

 ![](http://i.imgur.com/DZsyhQf.png)